Sarthak-Sidhant/panel/README.md

 There is no ETA for the release of Panel yet, but we are targeting late May 2023.

 ## Contact
-If you have any questions or comments about Panel, feel free to contact Sarthak Sidhant#4374 on Discord.
+If you have any questions or comments about Panel, feel free to contact Me On Mail -> sarthaksidhantisopolice@gmail.com

 ## Support
 Thanks for MEI232#0001 for helping us out.
 He's a true Chad.